VietPQ685/Custom-Themes/Custom_Colorscripts/Pokemon-Colorscripts.md

 ```

 ## How to use pokemon-colorscripts
-- Write the following text into the Terminal to display random Pokémon without names and use their shiny forms
+- Write the following command into Terminal to display random Pokémon without names and use their shiny forms
 ```
 pokemon-colorscripts --no-title -s -r
 ```